DruryLane™ CollectionMuffinsNorth AmericaThe Jazz Chef

 The Topping

-Into one of the small glass work bowl, add:
+In one of the glass work bowls, add the dry ingredients:

 • 4 g. / 1 tsp. of Swedish vanilla sugar

-In the second small glass (microwaveable) work bowl, add:
+In one of the glass work bowls add:

 The Heat